-- 1) An Eligible Member shall first comply with the provisions of Menard Electric Cooperative's Policy on Interconnection and Parallel Operation of Distributed Generation, as it relates to the connection of an EREGF to, and the operation of such EREGF on, the member's low-voltage electric premises wiring associated with the specified service metering point. - 2) The cooperative's retail service meter serving the Eligible Member's specified service metering point where the EREGF is located shall remain in place and be capable of measuring the flow of electricity both into and out of the Eligible Member's specified service metering point and recording the flow of electric energy in both directions.
-If the existing retail service meter serving the Eligible Member's specified service metering point is not capable of meeting this requirement, or if the member requests an additional meter, the cost of installing and maintaining same shall be paid by the member.
-The cooperative, in its sole discretion and at the expense of the Eligible Member, may install a meter between the EREGF and the Eligible Member's specified service metering point for purposes of assuring compliance with this policy in relation to the Nameplate Rating of the EREGF. - 3) Net metering is available exclusively to members receiving service under a Base Rate.
-Transition of a member's specified service to a qualified Base Rate is required in conjunction with net metering. - 4) For an Eligible Member with an EREGF, the cooperative shall measure and charge or credit for the net electric energy supplied to the Eligible Member or provided by the Eligible Member as follows: - a) The cooperative shall determine whether the Eligible Member is a Net Purchaser of electricity or a Net Seller of electricity during the Billing Period. - b) If the Eligible Member is a Net Purchaser of electricity during the Billing Period, the cooperative shall charge the member for the net electric energy supplied to and used by the member at the retail Base Rate selected by the Eligible Member.
+- 1) An Eligible Member shall first comply with the provisions of Menard Electric Cooperative's Policy on Interconnection and Parallel Operation of Distributed Generation, as it relates to the connection of an EREGF to, and the operation of such EREGF on, the member's low-voltage electric premises wiring associated with the specified service metering point. - 2) The Cooperative's retail service meter serving the Eligible Member's specified service metering point where the EREGF is located shall remain in place and be capable of measuring the flow of electricity both into and out of the Eligible Member's specified service metering point and recording the flow of electric energy (kWh) in both directions.
+If the existing retail service meter serving the Eligible Member's specified service metering point is not capable of meeting these requirements, or if the member requests an additional meter, the cost of installing and maintaining same shall be paid by the member.
+The Cooperative, in its sole discretion and at the expense of the Eligible Member, may install a meter between the EREGF and the Eligible Member's specified service metering point for purposes of assuring compliance with this policy in relation to the Nameplate Rating of the EREGF. - 3) Energy produced at a location other than the single specified service metering point where the EREGF is connected to and operating on the Eligible Member's low-voltage electric premises wiring associated with the specified service metering point shall not qualify for Net Electricity Metering under this policy. - 4) Net metering is available exclusively to members receiving service under a Base Rate.
+Transition of a member's specified service to a qualified Base Rate is required in conjunction with net metering.